 Press half of the tamale dough into the casserole dish.
-Press the mixture evenly on the bottom and up the sides, about 1/4 to 1/3 inch thick.
+Press the mixture evenly on the bottom and up the sides, about 1/4 inch thick.
 Spoon a generous amount of the pork mixture evenly over the dough, being careful not to spoon in too much gravy. (a slotted spoon is helpful here).
 Spread the remaining tamale dough over the filling, trying to make the top portion the same thickness as the bottom.
 (As mentioned above, I ended up patting out "blobs"of dough in my hands to get the right thickness.)

 Serve warm with chili gravy, sour cream, shredded cheese, chopped onions, salsa, or whatever your heart desires.
 Leftover pork mixture may be used in tacos, enchiladas, burritos, and tostadas, or frozen for later use.

 1/2 teaspoon dried oregano (Mexican oregano, if available)

 2 tablespoons unsalted chili powder (I use Grandma's brand)